Guglielmo Pecori Giraldi

-Marshal Guglielmo Pecori Giraldi, OSSA, OSML, OMS, OCI (18 May 1856 – 15 January 1941) was an Italian noble, general and politician, mostly known for commanding the Italian 1st Army during World War I.
+Guglielmo Pecori Giraldi, OSSA, OSML, OMS, OCI (18 May 1856 – 15 January 1941) was an Italian noble, general and politician, mostly known for commanding the Italian 1st Army during World War I.

 Early life

-Born in Borgo San Lorenzo, at the time in the Grand Duchy of Tuscany, he was the son of Francesco, Imperial Count and Florentine Patrician, titles which he would later inherit, and Maria Genta.
+Born in Borgo San Lorenzo, at the time in the Grand Duchy of Tuscany, he was the son of Francesco Pecori Giraldi, Imperial Count and Florentine Patrician, titles which he would later inherit, and his wife Maria Genta.
 His father had an active role in the Risorgimento, fought in the battle of Curtatone in 1848, and later become the first mayor of Borgo San Lorenzo of the newly founded Kingdom of Italy, in 1861.
 Guglielmo was the elder of three sons and a daughter: Alessandro, the only one who left male issues, Galeazzo, Gisella and Alfredo.
 Though he married twice, he died without issues, and the titles passed to his brother's heirs.

 Military career

 He attended the Italian Military Academy of Turin, becoming sub-lieutenant of Artillery in 1877, and was assigned to the 11th Artillery Regiment.
 In 1879 reached the rank of lieutenant, and moved to the 2nd Art.
 Regiment, where he served as adjutant-major.
 In 1884 was promoted captain and assigned to the Staff of Artillery Corps.